Enterprise Management Commands

 Parameters:

-Node name or id
+Node name or UID

-- note: you can use the following command to see a list of nodes in the enterprise:
+Note: you can use the following command to see a list of nodes in the enterprise:

 ei --nodes